alvarosps/digital-accounts-client/README.md

-# Base React Project

-This is a base project template for a React application, with the latest versions of React, Webpack, Babel, ESLint, and Prettier.
-Created by @alvarosps
+# Digital Accounts

 ## Getting Started

 To get started with the project, follow these steps:

 1. Install the dependencies:
    `npm install`

 2. Start the development server:
    `npm start`

 ### Testing

 `npm run test`

 ### ESLint checks and ESLint Fixes

 -   `npm run lint`
 -   `npm run lint:fix`

 ### Prettier checks and Prettier Fixes

 -   `npm run prettier`
 -   `npm run prettier:fix`

 ## Deployment

 -   This will be specific to the project and where it is being deployed.
 -   For now, we have a build script, and a webpack suited for production.
 -   Might need to add more scripts and files for deployment and hot-reloading in deployment (depends on the platform) `npm run build`